 Dry Fruits and Nuts

 Cashews, Almonds, Pistachios, ground nuts, raisins, prunes, figs, dried peaches, dates, and apricots are some wealthy sources of iron.
-Choose good quality sulfate free nuts and dry fruits for best results.
+Choose good quality sulfate-free nuts and dry fruits for the best results.
 You can give nuts and dry fruits as a snack in between meals for older kids.
 For small babies add to baby food in powdered or paste form as whole nuts are choking hazard.

 Dry Fruits & Nuts Powder (8 Months+) – Powdered Mix of nuts and dry fruits which can be added to the porridge’s, desserts, purees or milk.
 Other recipes you could try with nuts and dry fruits are listed below

 Sesame seeds, fenugreek seeds, sunflower seeds, flax seeds, pumpkin seeds, mustard seeds, and coriander seeds are some excellent sources of iron which can be used to prepare rice, curry, ladoo, smoothies, chutney, dip, etc.

 Sesame Peanut Ladoo (1 Year+)- Healthy, iron, and protein-rich balls made with peanuts, sesame seeds, and jaggery.
 This sesame ladoo can be given for one year and makes a tasty, healthy snack.
 Best iron-rich recipe for toddlers and kids that can help keep anemia at bay.